epoberezkin/poberezkin.com/posts/2020-11-14-ajv-time-to-migrate-to-version-7.md

 Users will also be able to use it both to define their own collections of keywords (JSON Schema specification calls them "vocabularies") and also to use a subset of included keywords to reduce the size of the browser bundle.

-One other exciting milestone for Ajv coming in 2021 is support of the new specification for JSON data: [JSON Type Definition](https://datatracker.ietf.org/doc/rfc8927/) - it started from [this conversation](https://github.com/json-schema-org/json-schema-spec/issues/710) in JSON Schema GitHub organization and has been approved as RFC just a week ago.
+One other exciting milestone for Ajv coming in 2021 is the support of the new specification for JSON data: [JSON Type Definition](https://jsontypedef.com) - it started from [this conversation](https://github.com/json-schema-org/json-schema-spec/issues/710) in JSON Schema GitHub organization and has been [approved as RFC8927](https://datatracker.ietf.org/doc/rfc8927/) just a week ago.

 We finally have a language to define JSON structure that enterprise users will be confident using because of its RFC status.
 It is super simple and much less error-prone (although with the new Ajv strict mode writing JSON Schemas became less error-prone too).